zxc916684603/ecs/intl.en-US/User Guide/Images/Export custom images.md

 -   When you export images that contain data disk snapshot, the snapshot and image files are shown in your OSS bucket.
     -   A snapshot of the system disk has a system in the file name.
     -   A snapshot of the data disk has data in the file name.
 The data disk snapshot will have the identity corresponding to the data disk, which is the mount point of the data disk, such as xvdb or xvdc.
--   When using exported images [EN-US\_TP\_9626.md\#](intl.en-US/User Guide/Instances/Create an instance/Create an instance of the same configuration.md#), you need to confirm that the file device recorded in /etc/fstab records corresponds to the exported data disk snapshot information.
+-   When using exported images to [Create an instance of the same configuration](intl.en-US/User Guide/Instances/Create an instance/Create an instance of the same configuration.md#), you need to confirm that the file device recorded in /etc/fstab records corresponds to the exported data disk snapshot information.

 ## Prerequisites {#section_b41_g2t_xdb .section}

-Before exporting a custom mirror, you need to do the following:
+Before exporting a custom image, you need to do the following:

 -   [Open a ticket](https://workorder-intl.console.aliyun.com/#/ticket/createIndex) to activate the image export feature.
 Describe the use cases of the exported images in the ticket.
 -   Activate OSS and make sure that the region where your custom images are located has an available OSS bucket.
-See [Create a bucket](../../intl.en-US/Quick Start/Create a bucket.md#).  to create an OSS bucket.
+See [Create a bucket](../../../../intl.en-US/Quick Start/Create a bucket.md#).  to create an OSS bucket.

 ## Procedure {#section_wwm_h2t_xdb .section}